Nate Webb (baseball): Pittsburgh Pirates

 On November 22, 2022, Webb signed a minor league contract with the Pittsburgh Pirates.
 In March 2023, Webb underwent Tommy John surgery, ruling him out for the entire 2023 season.
 Webb was released by the Pirates organization on October 16, 2023.

 Baltimore Orioles

 On October 18, 2023, Webb signed a two–year, minor league contract with the Baltimore Orioles organization.
 On May 25, 2024, it was announced that Webb would miss the season after undergoing left Achilles tendon surgery, having suffered the injury while rehabbing from Tommy John.

 Webb returned to action in 2025 with the Double-A Chesapeake Baysox and Triple-A Norfolk Tides, accumulating a 1-2 record and 4.70 ERA with 35 strikeouts and one save in 44 innings of work across 28 appearances.
 Webb was released by the Orioles organization on August 4, 2025.

+Kansas City Monarchs

+On March 6, 2026, Webb signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+On April 1, Webb's contract was purchased by the Dorados de Chihuahua of the Mexican League.
+However he was released prior to the start of the season and returned to the Monarchs.